Gassandrid/ewan.my/content/Projects/Secondary/A Silly Math and Computing Framework/Computing and Mathematics in a game I play.md

 The simple goal is to construct pseudo-replicas of what we would consider "normal" logic parts of our world.

-This would start with [[Defining The Problem]], which would provide a grounds for construction to math/computer functions.

 For practical purposes, an Excalidraw billboard will be used for actually designing the game's machines, but I want to eventually build this out in a mathematical syntax to express them.
 After the syntax is defined, it should then be pretty easy to bridge any standard automata into the world of this game.

 $$